mpcox/drifter/README.md

 -i NUMBER  Iterations – defines the number of independent replicates
 ```

 *drifter* reads information from an input file.
-The following example, ['solomons 1'](examples/solomons1.input), lists the populations to be simulated (here, Malaita and Rendova), their effective population sizes and the sample sizes of the current study, and the names and frequencies of the observed alleles (here, P, K, M and O).
+The following example, [solomons 1](examples/solomons1.input), lists the populations to be simulated (here, Malaita and Rendova), their effective population sizes and the sample sizes of the current study, and the names and frequencies of the observed alleles (here, P, K, M and O).

 ```
 #drifter